jappeace/jappeaceApplication/content/flask-docker-backend.md

 After the hello world was successfully put online
-(in python 3 with the flexible environment),
-Jappie decided it was time to try setting up the entire system.
+(in python 3 with the flexible environment), it was time to try setting up the entire system.
-For this he needed to setup a managed Postgres on Google Cloud and connect to that trough AppEngine.
+For this a managed Postgres needed to be setup on Google Cloud and connected to AppEngine.

 Google however seems to favor more popular technologies, and the primary docs assume you want to use [MySQL](https://cloud.google.com/python/getting-started/using-cloud-sql).
-Jappie had used MySQL quite a lot when he was younger.
-But these days he had grown fond of Postgres.
+Postgres was the preferred choice for the team however.
 It is more
 [standard compliant and has better data types](https://www.quora.com/What-are-pros-and-cons-of-PostgreSQL-and-MySQL-With-respect-to-reliability-speed-scalability-and-features).
-An uber post however claims there are some interesting advantages to [mysql](https://eng.uber.com/mysql-migration/) if you manage the architecture yourself.
+An Uber post however claims there are some interesting advantages to [MySQL](https://eng.uber.com/mysql-migration/) if you manage the architecture yourself.
 This is done by google however in this use case, besides because an ORM is used, switching database technology is relatively easy.

 The search engine doesn't show the docs for Postgres with flask in AppEngine.
-Jappie found those in the [example project](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/appengine/flexible).
+These docs were found in the [example project](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/appengine/flexible).
 The source file had a link to
 [using postgres with AppEngine](https://cloud.google.com/appengine/docs/flexible/python/using-cloud-sql-postgres).
 To test if the Postgres instance was running